tuyenubuntu/monitor-pci-7230/README.md

 1. Clone or download this repository.
 2. Ensure the required libraries are installed:

-   !!!
-Users can use conda to create a new environment for monitor, recommend:
+   `Users can use conda to create a new environment for monitor, recommend:`

    ```bash
    conda create -n monitor python